anhkhuong975/MetaroomKhuongTest/README.md

 - Copy file `.env.example` to `.env`.
 If you don't do it, the application will run with default env:
   - PORT: 8888
   - VITE_GOOGLE_API: <empty>
 - `VITE_GOOGLE_API`: Need to create an API key for an account that already has a payment method.
-This field can be left blank, but when viewing the map it will be limited to the developer version
+This field can be left blank, but when viewing the map it will be limited to the developer version (maybe show the error message: `This page can't load Google Maps correctly.`)

 ## Mock data:
 - `src/data`